edmundxcvi/PCycler/README.md

 To install PCycler, you need to add the file pcycler.m to your Matlab path, see [here](https://uk.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html) for the official Matlab documentation on how to do this.

 ## Usage
-A full list of inputs and outputs is detailed in the header of [pcycler.m].
+A full list of inputs and outputs is detailed in the header of [pcycler.m](pcycler.m).

 ## License
-This project is licenced under the GNU General Public License, see [LICENSE](../LICENSE) for more details.
+This project is licenced under the GNU General Public License, see [LICENSE](LICENSE) for more details.

 ## Authors
 Edmund Little